top of page

 Sanjoy Bhattacharya, Professor of Ophthalmology, Miami Integrative Metabolomics Research Center, Univ of Miami

-Dr. Gregory Underhill, Associate Professor, Department of Biomedical Engineering, UI Urbana Champaign.
+Dr. Gregory Underhill, Associate Professor, Department of Biomedical Engineering, UI Urbana-Champaign.

 Dr. Jing Liu, Associate Professor, Department of Physics and Astronomy, Purdue University